 1. Open TIA_Ch7_Start.docx, and save as TIA_Ch7_ LastFirst.docx.

-2. Select the title Home Networking Guide, and convert the text to a Word Art Object using Fill , Accent .
+2. Select the title Home Networking Guide and convert the text to a Word Art Object using Fill : Gold, Accent color 4; Soft Bevel.

 3. With the WordArt object still selected, click Layout Options, and select Top and Bottom.
 Then, click See more… at the bottom of the Layout Options window, and in the Layout dialog box, in the Horizontal section, select Alignment, and then choose Centered from the dropdown box.

-4. Apply the Fill, Accent 2, Text Effect to the three headings: Hardware, Wireless vs. Wired, and Powerline Adapters.
+4. Apply the Fill: Blue, Accent Color 2, Shadow Text Effect to the three headings: Hardware, Wireless vs. Wired, and Powerline Adapters.
 Increase the font size of each heading to 18.

 5. Create custom margins so all margins are .7”.